Your house is able to handle extremely cold temperatures thanks to insulation and a heating system that helps it maintain warmth.

 Why do I need to winterize my RV?

-Winterizing your RV is crucial to prevent damage from freezing temperatures, including burst pipes and leaks, and to ensure it’s ready for use after seasonal storage.
+Winterizing your RV is crucial in preventing damage from freezing temperatures, including burst pipes and leaks.